 Assisting people with dementia to feel they are making a contribution:

-A wonderful way of assisting people with dementia to feel useful and able to contribute to society is to give them jobs which utilise skills which have not been forgotten.
+A wonderful way of assisting people with dementia to feel useful and able to contribute to society is to give them jobs that utilise skills that have not been forgotten.
 Washing up, watering the garden, sweeping or buttering bread are some such activities.

 Remember to be patient and if your loved one wants to take a break, have a rest and try again later.
 Ask for their input on how the activity could be changed to make it more enjoyable for them.